PandasThumb/pandasthumb.github.io/_posts/2025/2025-02-03-Conservation-of-arguments.md

 beause the information was already there in the structure of the fitness surface.

-## Does the Active Information argument rule out any role for natural selection ##
+## Does the Active Information argument rule out any role for natural selection? ##

 Not at all, as you can see.